Jiao Province Campaign: Lã Hưng's Rebellion (263–264)

-Jin's Jiao Campaign (265–268)
+Wei/Jin's Jiao Campaign (265–268)

 In 265, Cuan Gu set out from Nanzhong to Longbian County to appease Jiaozhi and the other Wei-aligned territories.
 In February 266, Sima Yan (Emperor Wu of Jin) established the Western Jin dynasty, replacing Cao Wei.
 Huo Yi, Cuan Gu and the others thus became Jin subjects.
-Shortly after Jin formed, Cuan Gu died, so Huo Yi replaced him with Ma Rong (馬融).
+Shortly after Jin formed, Cuan Gu died, so Huo Yi replaced him with Ma Rong (馬融; son of Ma Zhong).
 Later, Ma Rong also died of illness, so he was replaced with Yang Ji.
 After two years of administration, Jin consolidated its control over Jiaozhi and Jiuzhen, and they were also on the verge of taking Rinan.
 Jin's success in Jiao supposedly caused widespread unease throughout Wu's domain north of Hepu.

 First Wu counteroffensive (268)

 In 268, the Wu emperor, Sun Hao, began a campaign against Jin on multiple fronts, including a counteroffensive to reclaim Jiao.
-He sent the Inspector of Jiao, Liu Jun (劉俊), the Grand Commander, Xiu Ze (脩則) and the general Gu Rong (顧容) to attack the province.
+He sent the Inspector of Jiao, Liu Jun (劉俊), the Grand Commander, Xiu Ze (脩則) and the general Gu Rong (顧容) (Note: He should not be confused with his clansman who has a similar-sounding name (顾荣).
+Gu Rong's great-grandson Gu He has a biography in vol.83 of Book of Jin, which indicated that Gu Rong served as Inspector of Jingzhou under Eastern Wu.) to attack the province.
 The Wu generals carried out three attacks, and in all three of them, they were defeated by Yang Ji.
 The commanderies of Yulin and Jiuzhen also sided with Yang Ji during the conflict.
 Yang Ji sent his generals, Dong Yuan (董元) and Mao Jiong (毛炅) to attack Hepu.
 The Jin and Wu force clashed at Gucheng, where Jin scored a great victory, killing Liu Jun and Xiu Ze in the process.
 The remaining Wu soldiers scattered and fled back to Hepu.
 Mao Jiong was appointed Administrator of Yulin while Dong Yuan was appointed Administrator of Jiuzhen.
 Also, around this time, the southern states of Lâm Ấp and Funan sent tributes to Jin as a sign of friendship.